Jorge Rodríguez (footballer, born 1985)

-Jorge Marcelo Rodríguez Núñez (born January 13, 1985 in Montevideo) is a Uruguayan footballer who currently plays for Villa Teresa.
+Jorge Marcelo Rodríguez Núñez (born January 13, 1985) is a Uruguayan footballer who plays as a midfielder for Bella Italia.

 Club career

 Rodríguez started his career in Uruguay where he played for Racing and Fénix.

 In July 2010, he signed a new contract with the Mexican club Chiapas.

+In 2022, Rodríguez played for CD Parque del Plata.
+In 2023 and 2024, Rodríguez played for Bella Italia.

 International career

 Rodríguez received first cap at the friendly match against Japan on August 20, 2008.

-On July 27, 2010 he was reserved to play a friendly match against Angola in Lisboa.
+On July 27, 2010, he was reserved to play a friendly match against Angola in Lisbon.